Mont-Blanc from Salève © French Moments

 The village of Pralognan-la-Vanoise © French Moments

-A few ski resorts are also open for summer activities.
-These mountain resorts enjoy proximity to sites of outstanding natural beauty and include villages such as Chamonix and Saint-Gervais-les-Bains for the Mont-Blanc Massif, and Bourg-Saint-Maurice, Pralognan-la-Vanoise, Champagny-en-Vanoise, Val d’Isère for the Vanoise National Park.
+These mountain resorts are close to sites of outstanding natural beauty and include villages such as Chamonix and Saint-Gervais-les-Bains for the Mont-Blanc Massif and Bourg-Saint-Maurice, Pralognan-la-Vanoise, Champagny-en-Vanoise, and Val d’Isère for the Vanoise National Park.

 Summer sports and activities